Duncan Campbell (journalist, born 1952): Notable articles

 In 1980, his article revealing the existence of the secret Standing Committee on Pressure Groups (SCOPG) in Hong Kong led to the revelation that most pressure groups and individual members of the Opposition were under surveillance by the colonial government.
 Campbell's article asserts that Hong Kong under then governor Sir Murray MacLehose had become a dictatorship.
 In his words: "Hong Kong is a dictatorship; and scarcely a benevolent one."

-Secret Society (1987)

-The Secret Society series caused a political furore, known as the Zircon affair, in 1987.
-The production team behind the series was threatened with prosecution under the Official Secrets Act.
-Campbell's front door was kicked down and his home searched, and Strathclyde Police raided the corporation's Scottish headquarters in Glasgow and seized the tapes from the offices of BBC Scotland, where the series had been made.
-The tapes were later returned and the series broadcast on the BBC except for episode one.
-The BBC decided that the first episode, about secret cabinet committees, was too sensitive to show before the 1987 general election.
-Labour MP Alistair Darling believed that the Thatcher government leaned on the BBC to prevent its damaging allegations from being made public.